gowrishankarc1024/gowrishankarc1204/README.md

 - 🎓 I'm a BSc Computer Science student (2022–2025) with a CGPA of 7.5
 - 💼 Completed a *Web Conversion Internship at Edel Works* (May–June 2024)
+- 🎓 I'm a fresher in Computer Science with a deep interest in software & web development
+- 💼 Actively applying for *Associate Software Engineer* roles & internships
-- 🌱 Currently learning: *Python Automation, React.js, and Software Engineering*
+- 🌱 Currently learning: *Advanced Python, React.js, and Problem Solving*
-- 💡 I enjoy working on practical web projects and solving real-world problems
+- 💡 Exploring creative projects that combine automation and web technologies

 ---